synaptics-astra/doc/yocto.rst

 You can find more information about WSL configuration `here <https://learn.microsoft.com/en-us/windows/wsl/wsl-config>`__.

+Once you setup the WSL2 environment you can start a terminal from the start menu by selecting the Windows Terminal App and then select the Ubuntu-22.04 distribution.

-Once you setup the WSL2 environment you can install Docker as described in :ref:`install_docker`
+Once you are in the terminal you can install Docker as described in :ref:`install_docker`

 .. _install_docker: